ddnexus/pagy/docs/api/keyset_for_ui.md

 usage with most Frontend helpers.
 It does so by transparently exchanging data back and forth with the client, that stores the state of the pagination.

-You can use a `Pagy::KeysetForUI` object as you would with a standard `Pagy` (offset countless) object.
+You can use a `Pagy::Keyset::Augmented` object as you would with a standard `Pagy` (offset countless) object.
 You need just a different setup and you will get a lot more performance.

 ==- In-depth: Understanding the data exchange